tenryuag/social-media-manage/README.md

-# Getting Started with Create React App
+# Dependencies that this project use

 - React router DOM
   - To manage navigation between different sections of the app (dashboard, configuration, metrics).